SP6GK/ADF4351-LO-module/README.md

 ## Overview

 This open-source PCB module is designed as a **drop in solution** for any project that requires a **high quality RF continuous wave signal** with at least **16 dBm output power**.
-It is particularly well-suited for **passive RF mixers**, which can achieve excellent linearity (**high IP3**) when driven by a relatively strong and spectrally clean local oscillator.
+It is particularly well suited for **passive RF mixers**, which can achieve excellent linearity (**high IP3**) when driven by a relatively strong and spectrally clean local oscillator.

+I present more details on my website: [www.sp6gk.com](https://www.sp6gk.com/).

 <img src="/Photos/IMG_20250809_144548.jpg" width="1200">

 The design emphasizes:

-- Stable output power (16–20 dBm depending on frequency)
+- Output power (16–20 dBm depending on frequency)
 - Low phase noise
 - Minimal harmonics and spurious emissions
 - Easy integration into custom designs